Williamsville Transportation Study

 • Hello, I would like to know what buses have more riders along the Princess St corridor?
 Are more people taking express buses through Williamsville or are there more people getting off and on for shorter distances along Princess?

-Joan Bowie asked over 1 year ago
+Joan Bowie asked almost 2 years ago

 Transit ridership is generally high through this corridor, with a mix of both travel through Williamsville to other destinations, and travel solely within the neighbourhood.
 Our observation is that the express buses handle more ridership through this section of Princess Street over local buses.